 In our example for the strike $172.5, the total dollar value is $607.590.
 Now you need to repeat this for every strike and at the end, you would get an overview with dollar values of the each strike.
 The max pain point would be at the point with the highest common value.

-Now you know how to calculate the max pain point manually.
+Now you know how to calculate the max pain for options point manually.
 By the way, at this point, the calculation itself seems to be controversial, too.
 At least some traders stating that the math is incorrect and they suggest another approach to find the max pain point.

-But anyway, as you can see, the formula of max pain is really easy but there is another problem.
+But anyway, as you can see, the formula of max pain for options is really easy but there is another problem.
 For it’s really time-consuming if you would do this manually for every stock or other underlying, even by using some tools like Excel.
-But luckily, there are online max pain calculators available where you can calculate the max point automatically.
+But luckily, there are online max pain for options calculators available where you can calculate the max point automatically.
 You can use, for example, the max pain calculator provided by swaggystocks.com or maximum-pain.com.

-Using such a max pain calculator, you can determine the max pain point very quickly.
+Using such a max pain for options calculator, you can determine the max pain point very quickly.
 For the option chain from our example the max pain point would be at the strike of $150: